JeffOstrom/CrystalHunter/README.md

 Synopsis
 -------------------------------------------------------------------------------------

-- Crystal Collector is a fun interactie game for web browsers
+- Crystal Collector is a fun interactive game for web browsers

 - There will be four crystals displayed as buttons on the page